2024 European Curling Championships

-The 2024 Le Gruyère AOP European Curling Championships qualify European curling teams for the 2025 World Curling Championships.
-The A and B division competitions were held from November 16 to 23, with the A division being held at the Kisakallio Sport Institute in Lohja, Finland, and the B division being held at the Östersund Curling Club in Östersund, Sweden.
+The 2024 Le Gruyère AOP European Curling Championships were held from November 16 to 23, with the A division being held at the Kisakallio Sports Institute in Lohja, Finland, and the B division being held at the Östersund Curling Club in Östersund, Sweden.
 The C division competition was held from April 28 to May 4 at the Dumfries Ice Bowl in Dumfries, Scotland.

+The tournaments also served as European qualifiers for the 2025 World Curling Championships.
 The top eight men's and women's teams qualified for the 2025 World Men's Curling Championship and the 2025 World Women's Curling Championship respectively.